krmnino/CSV-JSON_Converter/README.md

-# CSVtoJSON
+# CSV-JSON Converter
-A simple .csv to .json converter
+A simple C++ that converts .csv files to .json and viceversa.